gKislik/AncestryInference/README.md

 + makebcf.sh performs bwa alignment
 + makebcf2.sh maps and identifies variants, as well as to generate PLINK files for merging <br />

+cleannbcf.sh is used to normalize bcf.gz files and set stable variant ids <br />

 mergebcfs_with_bcftools_final.sh is used to merge bcf.gz files <br />
 + it takes a list of bcf.gz files to merge in one step (change within script) <br />
 + missing genotypes stay missing (-0 tag not used) <br />